- Reception Learning (987.48KB)

 How we teach reading and writing to pupils in Rec and Year 1 ;

 We teach set 1 and set 2 sounds in reception and complete this with set 3 sounds in year 1.
-Pupils are tested with their Phonics attainment in the Summer term of Year 1 and this is compared to other pupils in schools nationally.
+Phonics attainment is assessed every six weeks to inform our teaching and we do a National Phonics Screening test in the Summer term of Year 1 and this is compared to other pupils in schools nationally.
 Pupils who do not meet national expectations at the end of Year 1 receive intervention as they move into year 2 and beyond.

 As we move further throughout the school we focus on fluency and comprehension.
 We look at the skills of inference and look at how language has been used to convey imagery.